 Currently a data analyst in Minneapolis,

-Larrie continues to help refine the PWX strategy especially on the technology front.
+Larrie helped refine the PWX strategy especially on the technology front.

 He helped assess the marketplace, defining technical requirements,